The Best Things to Do in Builth Wells

 Builth Wells is an attractive little town, hidden amongst the verdant valleys of Mid Wales.
 Unlike most quaint towns in the middle of the countryside, Builth Wells used to be a kingdom - the tiny Kingdom of Builth.

-Elystan Glodrydd aka “Æthelstan the Famous” was Builth’s most famous ruler and founder of the Fifth Royal Tribe of Wales.
+Elystan Glodrydd, aka “Æthelstan the Famous”, was Builth’s most famous ruler and founder of the Fifth Royal Tribe of Wales.
 It’s thought Æthelstan died around the year 1010.
 Like all respectable ancient kingdoms, Builth was frequently at war with its neighbour, the Kingdom of Powys.
 Powys is the primary county of Mid Wales and now includes Builth.

-Luckily, Builth Wells is now a quiet town with no wars and there’s plenty to do and see around Builth wells.
+Luckily, Builth Wells is now a quiet town with no wars, and there’s plenty to do and see around Builth Wells.
 Here are our top 10 suggestions of things to do in Builth Wells:

-1. Take a Welsh Overland Safari
+2. Take a Welsh Overland Safari

 Although there are no big cats in Wales (relatively speaking – there might be some overgrown house cats), there are some wonderful natural sights.
-The Welsh Overland Safari is a series of authentic and impassioned tours of the Mid Wales area, owned and run by Richard Davies – a Brecon Beacons National Park ambassador.
+The Welsh Overland Safari is a series of authentic and impassioned tours of the Mid Wales area, owned and run by Richard Davies, a Brecon Beacons National Park ambassador.

-2. Builth Castle
+3. Visit Builth Castle

 Builth Castle may look like a hill, but it’s actually the remnants of a very old castle covered in grass.